Group Health Insurance: How are Dependents Handled in an Employer Provided Group Health Plan?

 In some cases, the insured (especially those covered by specialty groups like Unions or large corporations) may be denied benefits and eligibility for their dependents under special circumstances.
 For example, if the child in question has the opportunity to enroll in an alternative insurance plan through their employer at zero or low cost to the dependent in question, the provider could require them to take this option.

 Other restrictions may include certain enrollment dates that may fall during a specific time of the year.
 Events such as a marriage, divorce, legal separation or death may come with an expiration date thirty days after this type of change has occurred.
-According to an excerpt from a notice
+According to an excerpt from a notice sent to California small employer groups by a major insurer:

 “Employees who want to add children who are younger than 26 years old to their health plan have a one-time special enrollment right under the law.
 This enrollment right applies to adult children under 26 who were denied coverage in the past because they exceeded the maximum dependent age, or who were enrolled and lost coverage because they reached the maximum dependent age under your policy.
 The special enrollment right must last for at least 30 days even if your open enrollment period is less than 30 days.”